Client: Doncaster Council

-Celebrating engineering, speed and connectivity and stretching 40 metres in length the public art will consist of 47 monoliths which are a nod to Doncaster’s past, present and future.
-With a fountain and three impressive water walls, the art will take centre stage in the new public space as you step out of the train station and head into the town centre.
+Celebrating engineering, speed and connectivity and stretching 40 metres in length the public art at Doncaster Station consists of 47 monoliths which are a nod to Doncaster’s past, present and future.
+With a fountain and three impressive water walls, the art takes centre stage in the new public space as you step out of the train station and head into the town centre.

-The concept was devised by Doncaster Council and further developed by Chris.
-CB Arts are manufacturing and installing the piece.
-The water features are being supplied by The Fountain Company.
+The concept was devised by Doncaster Council and further developed by Chris (Brammall).
+CB Arts manufactured and installed the piece

 Chris Brammall commented: “I am really proud to be delivering this public art sculpture for the people of Doncaster.
 The artwork design embraces the history and heritage of locomotive engineering in Doncaster and is a very fitting celebration of the important contribution the town made.
 The sculpture combines my passion for metalwork, engineering and construction and these elements bring strength and scale in the design.
 It is something locals can be proud of as well as offering a landmark welcome for visitors arriving into the town.”

 Doncaster’s contribution to the age of travel and speed, the quantity of locomotives that The Plant produced and the A3 and A4 locomotives designed by Sir Nigel Gresley who became Chief Mechanical Engineer of the Great Northern Railway (GNR) in 1911 are reflected on 40 monoliths.

 The piece recognises the engineering ingenuity and gives a perspective to the volume and scale of locomotives built at Doncaster and the contribution the town made at this important time.

 From these 40 monoliths, 28 recognise the locomotives named after St Leger winners as a further celebration of Doncaster’s rich heritage.
 The names will appear in raised 15mm steel plate mounted vertically on the face of the monolith and set in the same typeface as they were laid out on the actual locomotives.